axant/contacthub-sdk-python/README.md

 In this way you can access every attribute of a single `customer`.

-Note that if you'll try to access for example the `base` attribute of a `Customer`, it will return an `Entity` object, which is the base object for this SDK, that will contain all the base properties of the `Customer` object.
+Note that if you'll try to access for example the `base` attribute of a `Customer`, it will return an `Entity` object, the base object for this SDK, that will contain all the base properties of the `Customer` object.